DannyBen/bashly/examples/command-default-force/README.md

 # Default Forced Command Example

-Demonstrates how to set a command as the default command, that also rune when the it is executed without arguments, instead of showing the standard usage text.
+Demonstrates how to set a command as the default command, that also rune when it is executed without arguments, instead of showing the standard usage text.

 This example was generated with: